State visits to the United States: State dinner

 A dinner at the White House is held in the evening after the White House arrival ceremony in the case of state and official visits.
-Dinners are appropriately referred to as state dinners whether or not they occur during a state or official visit; the name, in this case, refers to the rank of the host of the dinner (the president of the United States), not the visitor.
+Dinners are appropriately referred to as state dinners whether or not they occur during a state or official visit.
+The name, in this case, refers to the rank of the host of the dinner (the president of the United States), not the visitor.

 The dress code for state dinners is determined in advance by the White House Social Secretary in consultation with the Office of the First Lady of the United States.
-Black tie or mess dress is usually prescribed for state dinners during official visits, while state dinners during state visits may be either black tie or mess dress, or white tie with decorations or mess dress.
+Black tie or mess dress is usually prescribed for state dinners during official visits.
+State dinners during state visits may be either black tie or mess dress, or white tie with decorations or mess dress.
 The president of the United States has not customarily worn decorations, with some exceptions as in cases where he has been invested into an order of the visiting state.
 Where applicable, visitors may wear national costume instead of evening dress.
 Visitors from socialist states, including Nikita Khrushchev and Hu Jintao, have, in the past, refused to wear evening dress.

 Dinners are typically held in the State Dining Room.
 Those for which guests exceeding the capacity of the room have been invited may overflow into the adjoining Red Room.
 On some occasions, weather permitting, the dinner is held outdoors, such as during the official visit of Chancellor Ludwig Erhard in 1964 or the state visit of the United Kingdom in 1976.

 Guests at White House state dinners are seated at ten-person round tables.
 The practice of using a large number of round tables, instead of one or a few long banquet tables, was initiated by Jacqueline Kennedy.